vgiansanti/Kallisto-scATAC/README.md

 * Peaks (BED)
 * Clustering analysis (to retrieve the whitelist file)

 In addition, a fasta file for hg19 genome is also needed, it can be retrieved from [UCSC genome browser](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz).
-DNAseI Hypersensitive Sites can also be retreieved from UCSC genome brwoser, use the Table Browser tool to retrieve, in BED format, the table `wgEncodeRegDnaseClusteredV3` (under Mammal -> Human -> hg19 -> Regulation -> DNase Clusters).
+DNAseI Hypersensitive Sites can be retrieved from the appropriate [ENCODE file](http://big.databio.org/papers/RED/supplement/dhs112_v3.bed.gz).
+As an alternative, DNAseI Hypersensitive Sites can also be retreieved from UCSC genome brwoser, use the Table Browser tool to retrieve, in BED format, the table `wgEncodeRegDnaseClusteredV3` (under Mammal -> Human -> hg19 -> Regulation -> DNase Clusters).

 ## Building a kallisto index for ATAC analysis